What should I Know Regarding Pregnancy, Nursing and Administering Damason-P Tablet to Children or the Elderly?

 - Precaution: MONITOR FOR CHANGES IN RESPIRATION, GI EFFECTS, SEDATION, FEEDING PATTERNS

 - Absolute Contraindication: ONE REPORT OF METABOLIC ACIDOSIS; RISK OF REYE'S SYND IN VIRAL ILLNESS.

 - management or monitoring precaution: Pulmonary-Respiratory depression is more likely to occur in elderly, as they may have altered pharmacokinetics due to poor fat stores, muscle wasting, or altered clearance.
 Neuro/Psych-Risk for confusion, delirium and falls.
 Avoid treatment with 3 or more CNS active agents.
 Gastrointestinal-Constipation risk.
 Renal-Impaired function may lead to increased toxicity due to accumulation of parent compound and metabolites.
 Cardiovascular-Monitor for hypotension with high doses.

-- management or monitoring precaution: Gastrointestinal-Aspirin doses > 325 mg/day carry an increased risk for hemorrhage, GI bleed and ulceration.
+- management or monitoring precaution: Gastrointestinal-Aspirin doses > 325 mg/day carry an increased risk for hemorrhage, GI bleed, exacerbate or cause ulceration.
 Lower doses preferred.

 Giving Damason-P Tablet to a child under 12

 - Severe Precaution: Risk of respiratory depression.
 Not for use as a cough suppressant.
 No safety and efficacy age < 2 years.

 - Severe Precaution: Risk of respiratory depression.
 Weigh risk:benefit.
 Not for antitussive use.

 - Severe Precaution: Reye syndrome risk with viral illness, fever, and/or flu symptoms.